bec-archer/SR80-Manuals/user-manual.md

 2. Look for the **gray viewfinder icon** in the top-right corner of the item card.
 That means no tag is assigned yet.
 3. Tap it.
 The camera opens.
 4. Point the camera at the sticker on the equipment.
-5. The app links the tag and immediately shows you the QR code to confirm.
+5. The app links the tag and shows a **"Tag Assigned" confirmation** with a green checkmark and the QR code.

 Next time you open that item, the icon will be **green** — tag is assigned.

 **From the Tech Station:**

 1. Open the item from the queue.
-2. Look for the **gray viewfinder icon** in the toolbar (top right).
-Gray = no tag.
+2. Look for **⊡ Add Tag** in gray, on the right side of the equipment name row (e.g., next to "Cylinder" or "Pump").
 3. Tap it.
 The camera opens.
 4. Scan the sticker on the equipment sitting on your bench.
-5. The app saves the assignment and shows you the QR code.
+5. The app saves the assignment and shows a **"Tag Assigned" confirmation** with a green checkmark and the QR code.

 From that point on, the icon is green, and anyone can scan that sticker to navigate straight to this item.